StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/cases/share-a-case.md

     {!includes/sharing-rules-case-observables.md!}

     !!! info "Sharing existing tasks and observables" Tasks and observables sharing rules apply only to new items.
-Existing tasks and observables will not be shared automatically when updating the rules.
+Existing tasks and observables won't be shared automatically when updating the rules.
         To share existing tasks and observables, follow these step-by-step instructions on:
         - [How to share a task](../tasks/share-a-task.md)
         - [How to share an observable](share-an-observable.md)